 The goals and anticipated outcomes of the program, include number of participants served, number of certifications achieved, number of individuals who complete the different job-specific training options, numbers of participants employed in clean energy jobs post-graduation or enrolled in other advanced training programs.
-The performance goals and measures will be outlined in Attachment 2: Participant Demographics and Outcome Summary.
+The performance goals and measures will be entered in Attachment 2: Activity and Outcomes of the " Workbook Attachments 1-5 IL Clean Energy Jobs Workforce Network Program" which is posted along with this NOFO.